dvcarrillo/openhab-virtual-assistant/README.md

 Please note that this script is **only supported in Raspberry Pi 2 and 3**.

 Clone this repo into your Voice Kit, configure it (take a look at `CONFIGURATION` inside the code) and execute this script with Python 3.
-You will be ready to speak to the assistant.
+Follow the instructions on screen and enjoy!

 *This work is part of my BSc End Project (TFG) about the creation of a voice-driven controller for home automation on Raspberry Pi*